Scipio Aemilianus: Personal character

 Velleius Paterculus wrote that Scipio was "a cultivated patron and admirer of liberal studies and of every form of learning, and kept constantly with him, at home and in the field, two men of eminent genius, Polybius and Panaetius.
 No one ever relieved the duties of an active life by a more refined use of his intervals of leisure than Scipio, or was more constant in his devotion to the arts either of war or peace.
 Ever engaged in the pursuit of arms or his studies, he was either training his body by exposing it to dangers or his mind by learning."
 Polybius mentioned going to Africa with Scipio to explore the continent.
 Gellius wrote that Scipio "used the purest diction of all men of his time".
 Cicero cited him among the orators who were "a little more emphatic than the ordinary, [but] never strained their lungs or shouted …" It seems that he had a good sense of humour and Cicero cited a number of anecdotes about his puns.
-He is also a central character in Book VI of Cicero's De re publica, a passage known as the Somnium Scipionis or "Dream of Scipio".
+He is also a central character in Cicero's dialogue De re publica, especially Book VI, a passage known as the Somnium Scipionis or "Dream of Scipio".